The big quizz on Leonardo da Vinci

 Who laughs best?

 If people traditionally try to smile in photographs, still in paintings you will not often see a cheerful facial expression, not to mention a laughing subject.
 Although, the exceptions do exist!
 You will hardly find a person who can not recognize the smile of Gioconda.
-Can you identify the author of the painting by its detail with a smiling subject?13 questions44 passed the test
+Can you identify the author of the painting by its detail with a smiling subject?13 questions61 completed the test

 Painter or Paintress?